zxrey/Game-On-Project/README.md

 A semantic search engine for video games that understands natural language queries in English and Spanish.
 Built as a final project for the Le Wagon Data Science & AI Bootcamp (2025).

+**Business question:**
+> What if you could just describe the game you want, in your own words, and get a match that actually fits?

 **Team:** 4 members | **Dataset:** ~30,000 Steam games

 🔗 [Live Demo](https://game-on-frontend-34uayvdzekl6rnqlg8xpiu.streamlit.app/)